AdobeDocs/commerce-admin.en/help/catalog/product-workspace.md

 ---
 title: Product workspace
-description: <placeholder>
+description: Learn about the settings and controls available in the product workspace.
 ---
 # Product workspace

 The product workspace is basically the same for all product types, although the selection of fields changes depending on the attribute set that is used.
 The product attributes are at the top of the form, followed by expandable sections of product information.
-When a new product is saved for the first time, the _Store View_ chooser appears at the upper-left of the form.
+When a new product is saved for the first time, the _[!UICONTROL Store View]_ chooser appears at the upper-left of the form.

 ![Product workspace](./assets/product-workspace-ee.png)<!-- zoom -->

 ## Enable Product setting

 The online status of the product is indicated by the switch at the top of the form.
-To change the online status, set the **Enable Product** switch to `Yes` or `No`.
+To change the online status, set the **[!UICONTROL Enable Product]** switch to `Yes` or `No`.

 | Control | Description |
 |-------- | ----------- |